Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-flip-cards.md

 }
 ```

-One as usual, let's see piece by piece what's actually happening:
+One, as usual, let's see piece by piece what's happening:

 ```css
 .flip-card {